joeromero/docs/maps_api.md

  cartodb_id: 3
 }
 ```

-These depend on the variables allowed by the named map.
-If there are some variables missing it will raise an error (HTTP 400)
+The fields you pass as ```params.json``` depend on the variables allowed by the named map.
+If there are variables missing it will raise an error (HTTP 400)

 - auth_token: (optional) if the named map needs auth

 #### Example Request

-You can instantiate a template map by passing all required parameters with a POST to ``/api/v1/named/:template_name``.
+You can initialize a template map by passing all of the required parameters in a POST to ``/api/v1/named/:template_name``.

 Valid credentials will be needed if required by the template.